Thinking of taking an Istanbul holiday?

 Istanbul City Break Costs

-This trips was originally lower, however British Airways cancelled flight from Kiev to London which required a reroute to get home via Riga and another over night.
-Also I checked out of the Bosphorus Suitel one night early so this was an additional cost.
+This trip was originally lower, however, British Airways cancelled the flight from Kyiv to London which required a reroute to get home via Riga and another overnight.
+Also, I checked out of the Bosphorus Suitel one night early so this was an additional cost.

 Further Reading